LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 How do we settle a tie-breaker?
 We can find test cases for which each function produces different values.

-The temperature zero degrees celcius provides such a test case.
+The temperature zero degrees celsius provides such a test case.

 ```python
 >>> above_freezing(0)